Nondiscrimination / Harassment / Retaliation

 NOTICE OF NONDISCRIMINATION

-Individuals affiliated with the Colorado Community College System, including Pueblo Community College, shall not discriminate or harass on the basis of sex, gender, race, color, age, creed, national or ethnic origin, ancestry, physical or mental disability, familial status, veteran or military status, pregnancy or related conditions, marital status, religion, genetic information, gender identity, sexual orientation, sex characteristics, sex stereotypes, gender expression, or any other protected class or category under applicable local, state or federal law (also known as “civil rights laws”), in connection with employment practices or educational programs and activities (including in admissions).
-BP 19-60 further provides that individuals affiliated with CCCS shall not retaliate against any person who opposes discrimination, harassment, or retaliation, or participates in any complaint or investigation process.
+Individuals affiliated with the Pueblo Community College shall not discriminate on the basis of sex, gender, race, color, age, creed, national or ethnic origin, ancestry, physical or mental disability, familial status, veteran or military status, pregnancy status, marital status, religion, genetic information, gender identity, sexual orientation, gender expression or gender identity, or any other protected class or category under applicable local, state or federal law, (also known as “civil rights laws”), in connection with employment practices.

 STATEMENT ON TITLE IX